THE UNIVERSITY OF CONNECTICUT HEALTH CENTER

 1. Maintain a file of temporary location changes which affect the department's inventory.

-1. The Departmental Property Coordinator must maintain a file of temporary location changes (less than three months).
+1. The Departmental Materials Coordinator must maintain a file of temporary location changes (less than three months).

 2. Location changes affecting the department's inventory for more than three months, must be communicated to Inventory Control via form IC-5.